- 847 467-2174

 - 1819 Hinman Ave Room 105

-1. Food insecurity.
-What is the role of food insecurity in adverse maternal and child health and nutritional outcomes, especially in the context of HIV?
-What are the types of effects, magnitude of effects, and which of these are modifiable?
-How can food insecurity be mitigated amongst women and children in low resource settings?
-To answer these questions we have observational and intervention studies in Tanzania, Kenya, and Uganda.
+Food Insecurity.
+What role does food insecurity play in adverse maternal and child health and nutritional outcomes—especially when mothers and children are living with HIV?
+What are the types and magnitude of effects—and which of these are modifiable?
+How can food insecurity be mitigated amongst women and children in low-resource settings?
+To answer these questions, members of the Young Research Group have conducted observational and intervention studies in Tanzania, Kenya, and Uganda.

-3. Pica (the craving and consumption of non-food items such as earth, charcoal, and ice).
-Is pica an adaptive response to health challenges?
+Pica (Non-Food Cravings).
+Is pica—the craving and consumption of non-food items such as earth, charcoal, and ice—an adaptive response to health challenges?
 What is the relationship between pica and iron deficiency?
-In our data from East Africa, North America, and elsewhere, we have long observed that non-food cravings and iron deficiency are associated, but the nature of the relationship is unclear.
-We are using a variety of in vitro and in vivo animal studies as well as observational studies in human and non- human primates to ascertain the mechanisms underlying this observation, and to test the two major physiological hypotheses about pica: supplementation and detoxification.
+Using data from East Africa, North America, and elsewhere, researchers have long observed that non-food cravings and iron deficiency are associated, but the nature of the relationship is unclear.
+Young has used a variety of in vitro and in vivo animal studies, as well as observational studies in human and nonhuman primates, to ascertain the mechanisms underlying this observation, and to test the two major physiological hypotheses about pica: supplementation and detoxification.

 Awards and honors

 - 2022 Norman Kretchmer Memorial Award in Nutrition and Development, American Society for Nutrition

 - 2019 Carnegie Fellowship

 - 2013 Margaret Mead Award, American Anthropological Association and the Society for Applied Anthropology

 - 2009 Dissertation Award, Society for Medical Anthropology